-The overarching aim of our program is to train advanced doctoral level practitioners to provide evidence-based psychological services to diverse populations in multi-disciplinary settings across the continuum of care.
+The goal of our program is to train advanced doctoral level practitioners to provide evidence-based psychological services to diverse populations in multi-disciplinary settings across the continuum of care.
 Our specific goals are to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
-The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.
+Our approach to training is that of an apprenticeship where training faculty demonstrate clinical skills, professional attitudes, and ethical standards.

 The program offers two clinical internship training tracks: Adult and Child.
 While all interns focus on either adult or child populations, they rotate through other areas to develop skills in assessment, consultation, and intervention across the continuum of care (e.g., inpatient to outpatient).

-Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
-They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services at least one afternoon per week.
+Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery in the Adult Therapy Clinic, where they also follow patients for therapy.
+They complete brief psychological evaluations of adults and provide psychological consultation to medical services at least one afternoon per week.
 In addition, they are expected to complete the Acute Psychiatric Services (APS) rotation and at least one of the following additional rotations (or more as their schedule and available supervisors allow): Partial Hospital Program (PHP), Adult Inpatient, Primary Care Behavioral Health (PCBH), Child/Adolescent Psychiatry Service, or/and Neuropsychology.

-The Adult Assessment Clinic was established in 1998 to ensure timely provision of psychological services to requesting physicians and other providers in the Department of Psychiatry and throughout the medical center.
-The clinic also provides a vehicle for training psychology interns in psychological evaluation and health psychology consultation.
-Adult interns are assigned to the Adult Assessment Clinic at least one afternoon per week during the entire training year.
-This is an elective rotation for Child interns.
+The Adult Consultation Service was established in 1998 to ensure the timely provision of psychological services to requesting physicians and other providers in the Department of Psychiatry.
+The service also provides training in psychological evaluation and health psychology consultation.
+Interns are assigned to the Consultation Service at least one afternoon per week during the entire training year.
+This is an elective rotation for interns training within CAPS.

-There are two main focuses of this clinic.
+There are two main focuses of this service.
 First, physicians and providers from medical inpatient units in the hospital can request psychological consultations.
-These often focus on issues such as coping after trauma, behavior management, and pain management.
+These often focus on issues such as coping after trauma (e.g. motor vehicle accidents, thermal injuries), adjustment to disability or injury, behavior management, and pain management.
 Psychology interns routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.
-Second, staff psychiatrists from the inpatient service request psychological evaluations to aid in diagnostic clarification and treatment planning.
+Second, staff psychiatrists from the inpatient service request interpretations of the Minnesota Multiphasic Personality Inventory-2 (MMPI-2) to aid in diagnostic clarification and treatment planning.

 Adult Therapy Clinic